finopsfoundation/capabilities/finops-framework.md

 - That knowledge is translated into exam questions
 - LF/FinOps work with training partners to develop content to teach the framework

+## FinOps Certified for Enterprises

+- Self-audit of capabilities for the enterprise to measure their framework adherence
+- Some number of certified individuals required

 ## Benchmarking of capabilities and KPIs

 A key question when implementing the Framework is: "what does good look like"?
 By aggregating and sharing KPI data, the Foundation provides solutions to answer this question.